yjk16/aws/vpc.md

 ![alt](subnetsettings.png)

+You will want to `Add a new subnet` after this, to add your private subnet.
+Be sure to label this correctly so you can tell the difference.

+If you want to spread the availability zones, can pick eu-west-1b for the private subnet.

+For the CIDR block, you will need to put a different number, so `10.0.3.0/24`

-`Create subnet` which should lead you to:
+Then `Create subnet` which should lead you to:

 ![alt](subnetsuccess.png)

+NOTE: The above photo only shows the public subnet.

-Can add more subnets here if needed.
+You can add more subnets here if needed.

 ----